Sign Up for a Free Account

 Overview

-Pelizaeus-Merzbacher disease is an X-linked recessive leukodystrophy caused by mutations of the proteolipid protein 1 (PLP1) gene.
-Pelizaeus-Merzbacher disease typically presents at a young age with congenital hypotonia, nystagmus, and ataxia.
-There are a few different forms of Pelizaeus-Merzbacher disease, depending on the type of mutation.
-They range on a clinical spectrum of disease from the severe connatal form to the uncomplicated spastic paraparesis syndrome.
-In this article, the authors describe the clinical features, pathophysiology, differential diagnosis, diagnostic workup, and current management of Pelizaeus-Merzbacher disease and its various forms.
+Pelizaeus-Merzbacher disease is an X-linked recessive leukodystrophy caused by pathogenic variants in the proteolipid protein 1 (PLP1) gene.
+It typically presents in the first year of life with congenital hypotonia, nystagmus, and ataxia.
+There are a few different forms of Pelizaeus-Merzbacher disease, depending on the type of genetic variant.
+They range on a clinical spectrum of disease from the severe connatal form to an uncomplicated spastic paraparesis syndrome.
+In this article, the authors describe the clinical features, pathophysiology, differential diagnosis, diagnostic workup, and management of Pelizaeus-Merzbacher disease and its various forms.
+Understanding disease pathology and improving the diagnosis rate is increasingly vital as therapeutic options are in development and clinical trials.

 Key points